We’re in the middle of war.

 Astaxanthin has full-body effects, ranging from skin beautification and UV protection, to free radical scavenging to reducing inflammation, to boosting brain function.

-I personally use it do stabilize fish oil (prevent it from aging).
+I personally use it to stabilize fish oil (prevent it from aging).
 Or whenever I expect to spend significant time in the sun.

-Most of Astaxanthin research comes out of Japan.
+Most Astaxanthin research comes out of Japan.
 Could this molecule be their secret to long life?
 This is one of the top astaxanthin supplements.

 Have you heard that red wine is good for you?